Cherokee National Capitol: History

 The Cherokee Nation first established a republican form of government in 1820, while still occupying their ancestral lands in the southeastern United States.
 The tribe was one of several forcibly relocated to what is now Oklahoma during the Trail of Tears of the 1830s.
 The Nation reestablished its government quickly, in 1838, following the removal, with Tahlequah as its capital.
 In addition to establishing its courts and council, the Nation built seminaries for both male and female students, as education was highly valued.

 Early government meetings of the Nation were held out in the open, with later meetings in log structures.
 A courthouse was built in the 1840s, but most of the city's public buildings were destroyed during the American Civil War.
-This building was constructed from 1867-1869, after peace had been restored to the region.
+This building was constructed from 1867 to 1869, after peace had been restored to the region.
 The building's style, a late interpretation of the Italianate, is unusual for Oklahoma.
 The architect was C. W. Goodlander.
 Originally it housed the nation's court as well as other offices, and was used for tribal council meetings.
 It served the tribal government until 1907, when the state of Oklahoma was established and the tribal government was abolished by an act of the United States Congress.

 The capitol was designated a National Historic Landmark in 1961.
 The building currently houses the judicial branch of the Cherokee Nation government.
 In 2013, the nation began a restoration project to preserve the building's original appearance, including roof repairs with historical-era shingles, new decking, new doors and windows, and adding a cupola to the roof.
 The project also includes adding a new back porch.

+Museum

+The building was re-opened as the Cherokee National History Museum, an art and cultural history museum, in 2019.